autocrypt/protected-headers/draft-protected-headers.in.md

 Reply/Forward Losing Subjects
 -----------------------------

-When a user of a legacy MUA which does not support Protected Headers replies or forwards a message where the Subject has been obscured, it is likely that the new subject will be `Fwd: ...` or `Re: ...` (or the localized equivalent).
-This breaks an important feature and is especially unfortunate when new participants are added to a conversation who have never saw the original subject.
+When the user of a legacy MUA replies to or forwards a message where the Subject has been obscured, it is likely that the new subject will be `Fwd: ...` or `Re: ...` (or the localized equivalent).
+This breaks an important feature: people are used to continuity of subject within a thread.
+It is especially unfortunate when a new participant is added to a conversation who never saw the original subject.

 At this time, there is no known workaround for this problem.
 The only solution is to upgrade the MUA to support Protected Headers.

 The authors consider this to be only a minor concern in cases where encryption is being used because confidentiality is important.
-However, in more opportunistic cases, where encryption is being used routinely regardless of the sensitivity of message contents, this cost becomes relatively higher.
+However, in more opportunistic cases, where encryption is being used routinely regardless of the sensitivity of message contents, this cost becomes higher.

 Usability Impact of Reduced Metadata
 -------------------------------------

 Many mail user agents maintain an index of message metadata (including header data), which is used to rapidly construct mailbox overviews and search result listings.
-If the process which generates these indexes does not have access to the encrypted payload of a message, or does not implement Protected Headers, then the index will only contain the obscured versions Exposed Headers, in particular an obscured Subject of `...`.
+If the process which generates this index does not have access to the encrypted payload of a message, or does not implement Protected Headers, then the index will only contain the obscured versions Exposed Headers, in particular an obscured Subject of `...`.

-For sensitive message content, especially in hosted MUA-as-a-service situations where the metadata index is maintained and stored by a third party, this may be considered a feature.
+For sensitive message content, especially in a hosted MUA-as-a-service situation ("webmail") where the metadata index is maintained and stored by a third party, this may be considered a feature as the subject is protected from the provider.
 However, for more routine communications, this harms usability and goes against user expectations.

-It is possible to work around this problem in the following way:
+Two simple workarounds exist for this use case:

    1. If the metadata index is considered secure enough to handle confidential data, the protected content may be stored directly in the index once it has been decrypted.